-- Auto racing and kart racing impose risks of death or permanent impairment due to head injury. - 2.
-The proper use of protective helmets can minimize the risk of death or permanent impairment. - The protective capacity of a helmet is difficult to estimate, particularly at the time of purchase or use.
+- 1. Auto racing imposes risks of death or permanent impairment due to head injury. - The proper use of protective helmets can minimize the risk of death or permanent impairment. - The protective capacity of a helmet is difficult to estimate, particularly at the time of purchase or use.
 Protective capability is currently measured by destructive testing which is beyond the means of most helmet wearers. - 4.
 Snell certification backed by ongoing destructive testing samples taken randomly from dealers and distributors identifies those helmet models providing and maintaining the highest levels of head protection.

-Four of the most critical elements affecting a helmet's protective properties are:
+Six of the most critical elements affecting a helmet's protective properties are:

 - Impact management how well the helmet protects against collisions with large objects. - Helmet positional stability whether the helmet will be in place, on the head, when it's needed. - Retention system strength whether the chin straps are sufficiently strong to hold the helmet throughout a head impact. - 4.
-Extent of Protection the area of the head protected by the helmet.
+Extent of Protection the area of the head protected by the helmet. - 5.
+Flame Resistance whether the helmet will withstand exposure to direct flame.
+This flame resistance may well mean survival for well belted drivers and passengers in a crashed vehicle where a few seconds of additional time may enable escape or rescue.